Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

 \subsection{Fully Supervised Lesion Segmentation}

 Fully supervised lesion segmentation involves segmenting lesions in medical images using annotated training data, where each pixel is labeled as either belonging to the lesion or not.
 The training dataset consists of pairs $(i,l)$, with $i$ being the image and $l$ the corresponding label mask.
-Diffusion-based approaches use the generative denoising process to produce pixel-wise segmentation masks, leveraging the stochastic nature of diffusion models for output diversity, see~\cref{fig:seg_conditioning}.
+Diffusion-based approaches use the generative denoising process to produce pixel-wise segmentation masks, leveraging the stochastic nature of diffusion models for output diversity.
+We want to highlight that fully supervised segmentation approaches directly predict the segmentation mask, and do not rely on the reconstruction pipeline described in~\cref{subsection: basicidea}.

-Starting from random noise $l_T$, the iterative denoising scheme in~\cref{eq:sampling} is used to obtain a segmentation mask $\hat{l}=l_0$.
+The technical innovation is presented in~\cref{fig:seg_conditioning}, where the diffusion process is used to generate a segmentation mask.
+To condition this random generation process on the image to be segmented, we need to incorporate the anatomical information through concatenation.
+This conditioning technique was first presented in Palette \citep{saharia2022palette}, and then adapted for image segmentation \citep{wolleb2022segdiff,amit2021segdiff}.
+This setup enables paired image-to-image translation is represents a major milestone for any medical image-to-image translation task.
+For this, the technical details are given as follows: Starting from random noise $l_T$, the iterative denoising scheme in~\cref{eq:sampling} is used to obtain a segmentation mask $\hat{l}=l_0$.
 To generate a label mask for a specific input image $i$, conditioning on the anatomical features of $i$ is required.
-Various conditioning algorithms have been proposed for DDPMs, one of the first in Palette \cite{saharia2022palette}.
+Various conditioning algorithms have been proposed for DDPMs, one of the first in \textit{Palette} \citep{saharia2022palette}.
 Given an input image $i \in \mathbb{R}^{c \times h \times w}$, where $c$ is the channel dimension and $h$ and $w$ are the spatial dimensions, the label mask $l$ is of dimension $s \times h \times w$, with $s$ being the number of segmentation classes.
-Several diffusion-based papers have adopted these conditioning techniques \cite{wolleb2022segdiff,amit2021segdiff}.